Helping Nurses Make a Difference!

 Before he got sick, my dad was a teacher and invested an enormous amount into our early education; Along with my mom who is amazing and an incredibly hard worker, they both undoubtedly influenced my career choice.
 Between my dad’s encouragement of lifelong learning and my mother’s work ethic, I knew nursing was what I was supposed to do.

 As an RN I’ve worked in acute care looking after pre and post-lung transplant patients.
 I’ve done home health and traveled a bit (locally) working as an agency nurse.
 Along the way, I’ve received several promotions.
 I’ve held charge nurse, supervisor, and senior nurse positions.
 One of the most rewarding things I’ve done is precepting new nurses.
 I absolutely love teaching.

 Several years back my dad passed, and I was completely devasted.
 So much so that I developed extreme anxiety and needed medication for a time.
 And to think I didn’t enjoy my psych rotation in nursing school.
 Now I seemed to understand… mental health wasn’t a thing until it was everything.
-Today I’m working in psych as a Registered Nurse.
-In fact, I’m currently enrolled in a BSN-DNP program to work as a Psychiatric Mental Health Nurse Practitioner!
+I worked as a psychiatric nurse for several years, utilizing my experience and knowledge to help patients.
+In fact, I’m happy to say that I have recently completed my degree and now have my Doctorate as a Psychiatric Mental Health Nurse Practitioner!

 My mission is to help nurses, current and future.
 I’m passionate about providing resources and support to nurses everywhere.
 I can’t wait to see what the future of nursing holds and what we can contribute to the profession.
 Thanks for joining me!